sentora/sentora-core/etc/styles/zpanelx/README.md

 If you have any questions about this theme, please ask on the [Sentora Forums](http://forums.sentora.io/) or contact [Jason Davis](http://www.codedevelopr.com).

-## Over-ride Module Icons ##
+## Override Module Icons ##
-You can replace the module icons that come with a Module on the Sentora dashboard screen with your own icons.
+You can replace the module icons that come with a module on the Sentora dashboard screen with your own icons.

-To over-ride a Modules icon, simply create a folder and image file in this location...
+To override a module's icon, simply create a folder and image file in this location...

     /etc/styles/zpanelx/images/MODULE-NAME/assets/icon.png

 Replacing **MODULE-NAME** with the name of the module you are replacing.
-The Module name has to be the exact same name that the module uses in the modules folder for this over-ride to work!
+The module name has to be the exact same name that the module uses in the module's folder for this over-ride to work!

 An example to over-ride the MySQL Database module's icon...